 Vikky Alexander: The Temptation of St. Anthony.
 Catalogue essay.
 The Apartment Gallery: Vancouver, 2015.
 Print.

-“Becoming Digital, Becoming Textile: Medium and Mediation in the Lives of The Tree” A Symposium of the History of Art.
-Presented by the Frick Collection and the Institute of Fine Arts of New York University, April 27–28, 2018.
-Accepted.
+“Becoming Digital, Becoming Textile: Medium and Mediation in the Lives of The Tree” A Symposium on the History of Art.
+Presented by the Frick Collection and the Institute of Fine Arts of New York University, April 27–28, 2018. link.

 Invited panelist.
 Here/Say: Framing, Part III [Criticisms].
 Barnard College, New York.
 November 27, 2017. link.